flojoy-ai/nodes/INSTRUMENTS/PHIDGET/PHIDGET22/example.md

-This example shows how to use the node Phidget22 and measure pressures from Flexiforce sensors using a Phidget InterfaceKit The appendix contains all information about hardware requirements and sensor connections (Images).
+This example shows how to use the node Phidget22 to measure pressures from Flexiforce sensors using a Phidget InterfaceKit The appendix contains all information about hardware requirements and sensor connections (Images).

 After connecting the pressure sensors, place the nodes on Flojoy: